tamarin-prover/tamarin-prover/manual/src/003_example.md

 Rules](../images/tamarin-tutorial-multiset-rules.jpg
  "Tutorial Multiset Rewriting Rules")

-On the right side of the screen, you should now see the protocol's rewriting rules, plus two additional rules: the `isend` and `irecv` rules, which provide an interface between the protocols output and input and the intruder deduction.
+On the right side of the screen, are the protocol's rewriting rules, plus two additional rules: the `isend` and `irecv` rules.
+These two additional rules provide an interface between the protocols output and input and the intruder deduction.
 The rule `isend` takes a fact `!KU(x)`, i.e., a value `x` the intruder knows, and passes it to a protocol input `In(x)`.
 The rule `irecv` takes a protocol